NVIDIA/hpc-container-maker/docs/building_blocks.md

 `--enable-foo` and `enable_foo='yes'` maps to `--enable-foo=yes`.
 Underscores in the parameter name are converted to dashes.

+- __environment__: Boolean flag to specify whether the environment should be modified (see `devel_environment` and `runtime_environment`).
+The default is True.

 - __install__: Boolean flag to specify whether the `make install` step should be performed.
 The default is True.

+- __ldconfig__: Boolean flag to specify whether the library directory should be added dynamic linker cache.
+The default value is False.

+- __libdir__: The path relative to the install prefix to use when configuring the dynamic linker cache.
+The default value is `lib`.

 - __make__: Boolean flag to specify whether the `make` step should be performed.
 The default is True.